zainadiab/Blog-Management-System-Laravel/README.md

     cp .env.example .env

+    Make sure in `.env` file that `SESSION_DRIVER=file` instead of session

 4. Generate the application key:

     php artisan key:generate

 5. Configure the database:

+    5.1.
 Open the `.env` file and update these values to match your local MySQL setup:

     DB_CONNECTION=mysql
     DB_HOST=127.0.0.1